Is EngSci For Me?

 Robarts (pronounced ROW-barts) is located at the intersection of St. George Street and Harbord Street.
 It contains the largest single collection of the University of Toronto Libraries.
 Here you can find Robarts Commons, which is a study space open to all U of T students 24 hours a day.

 Robarts also has dedicated quiet study spaces spanning two floors.
-These spaces don’t require booking and are first come first served basis.
+These spaces don’t require booking and are available on a first-come first-served basis.
 The large study space on the 4th floor has tons of natural light and ergonomic desk chairs, which make it ideal for long study sessions.

-Robarts also has an in-building food court, along with restaurants such as Stone Oven Pizzeria, So Sushi, Starbucks, etc. Multiple food trucks are usually parked right at the front entrance as well.
-However, most of these restaurants are closed on weekends.
-So, if you are planning on studying here over the weekend, make sure to pack some lunch and/or snacks.
+Robarts also has an in-building food court, along with restaurants such as Stone Oven Pizzeria, So Sushi, and Starbucks.
+Multiple food trucks are usually parked right at the front entrance as well.
+Most of these restaurants are closed on weekends, so, if you are planning on studying here over the weekend, make sure to pack some lunch and/or snacks.

 Library Resources Available